kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_modify_exercise2.md

 # Exercise: Modifying lists 2

-Here is the progression of a person's maximal flexion angle of the shoulder during a 4-month stretching program, with the outer list corresponding to the month, and the inner lists being 10 consecutive measurements performed during the month.
+Here is the progression of a person's maximal flexion angle of the shoulder during a 4-month stretching program, with the outer list corresponding to the month, and the inner lists containing 10 consecutive measurements performed during each month.

 ```{code-cell} ipython3
 max_flexion = [